bcomnes/old-bret.io/_posts/notes/2014-03-23-small-projects.md

 date: "2014-03-23 12:19"
 ---

-Been trying to focus on smaller, more immediately useful projects lately.
+Trying to focus on smaller, more immediately useful projects lately.
 A few ideas on the table:

 - Atom feed for the [IWC IRC](http://indiewebcamp.com/irc/today) Logs
 	* It would be nice to track these logs through a feed reader.